Infantry Weapons

 MPT-76 rifle

-The MPT-76 is a Turkish 7.62x51 mm NATO battle rifle developed for the Turkish Armed Forces and security forces as a domestic replacement for older service rifles.
-In the Kurdish-Turkish Conflict archive, it is documented as a Turkish infantry weapon used by land forces during Operation Claw against PKK positions in northern Iraq.
+The MPT-76 is a Turkish 7.62x51 mm NATO battle rifle developed for the Turkish Armed Forces and security services as a domestic infantry weapon.
+Cataloged use is tied to Turkish forces in Operation Olive Branch in Syria and Operation Claw against PKK positions in northern Iraq, while manufacturer and defense-industry sources document the rifle's 600 m effective range, 20-round magazine, rail-equipped modular layout, and same-family KNT-76 marksman variant.

 Turkey